fstrozzi/bioruby-pipengine/README.md

 pipengine -p pipeline.yml -s mapping mark_dup realign_target
 ```

 A single job script, for each sample, will be generated with all the instructions for this steps.
-If more than one step declares a '''cpu''' key, the highest cpu value will be assigned for the whole job.
+If more than one step declares a **cpu** key, the highest cpu value will be assigned for the whole job.

 If the pipeline is defined with steps that are dependent one from the other, in the scenario where more steps are run together PipEngine will check if for a given step the expected input is already available.
 If not, it will assume the input will be found in the current working directory, because the input has not yet been generated.